Raguram-N/AI_Manual_Tester/README.md

 ---

-## ✨ My Story – The Spark
+## ✨ The Story – The Spark

-Picture this:
+**Picture this:**

 It’s late evening at the Amazon office.
-My screen glows softly, and my desk is scattered with half-empty coffee cups.
-I’m staring at the same login page… again.
+One of my friend's screen glows softly, and his desk is scattered with half-empty coffee cups.
+He is staring at the same login page… again.

 Click Login → Enter password → Submit → Check result.→ **Pass.**